radiantearth/stac-spec/best-practices.md

 There is a set of emerging practices to use services like Amazon's Simple Queue Service (SQS) and Simple Notification Service (SNS) to keep catalogs in sync.
 There is a great [blog post on the CBERS STAC implementation on AWS](https://aws.amazon.com/blogs/publicsector/keeping-a-spatiotemporal-asset-catalog-stac-up-to-date-with-sns-sqs/).
 The core idea is that a static catalog should emit a notification whenever it changes.
-The recommendation for SNS is to use the STAC item JSON as the message body, with some fields such as a scene’s datetime and geographic bounding box that allows basic geographic filtering from listeners.
+The recommendation for SNS is to use the STAC Item JSON as the message body, with some fields such as a scene’s datetime and geographic bounding box that allows basic geographic filtering from listeners.

 The dynamic STAC API would then listen to the notifications and update its internal datastore whenever new data comes into